DumDumGeniuss/portto-interview/README.md

 1. Using RxJS, since I never tried that.
 2. Applying web3.js, coz I don't have much knowledge of this domain

+## Something Confused Me

+1. Token Id seems not unique and I didn't see any endpont allowing me to fetch single asset.